Landing pages can serve different purposes – and they are all crucial to streamlining your sales funnels and generating revenue for your business.

 3. Use a complimentary sub-headline

-Your landing page sub-headline is the perfect opportunity to reinforce your message and clarify the benefits.
+Your landing page sub-headline is perfect for reinforcing your message and clarifying the benefits.
 Some marketers use it to call out their ideal customer and even place it above the main headline.

 As with all things in life, practice makes perfect.
-But before you get to a point where you can write effective web copy, consider hiring a professional copywriter.
+But before you get to a point where you can write compelling web copy, consider hiring a professional copywriter.

 5. Attention-grabbing hero image